offtherailz/notes/css/css-cross-country.md

 the total number of class selectors.
 The second counts id selectors, and the first considers whether or not there are inline styles.
 (An important value in a declaration can override all of this anyhow.)

+## Level 3

+### The box model

+Every element on the page is outlined by a box - with sub-boxes for the content area, padding, border and margin.
+The width is calculated as
+follows: content width + padding width + border width.

+What happens when content overflows its box?
+The overflow property controls this.
+It can be set to visible, auto, hidden or scroll.
+Visible simply breaks the boundaries of the box.
+Auto will add scrollbars as needed if there's overflow.
+Hidden will never add scroll or break any boundary.
+It hides extra content.
+Scroll will always add scrollbars, even if there's no overflow.

+We can also control positioning with the position property.
+The choices for position are static, relative, absolute and fixed.
+(The default is static.)
+If you use any value other than static, the object is considered a positioned element.
+Such positioned elements can use top, left, bottom or right properties for placement.

+As an example, here's how you might do a superscript (with a `<sup>` element):

+    sup {
+      position: relative;
+      top: -0.5em;
+    }

+So what do the non-static options do?

++ relative: renders in the normal flow, then shifted with positioning properties (top, left, bottom and right)
++ absolute: renders outside the normal flow for manual positioning
++ fixed: fixes an element to a specific place in the window, regardless of scrolling

+When dealing with absolute positioning, there's a danger.
+Unless the surrounding element is a positioned one, the absolute element will stay with the page only if the window and the surrounding element stay the same size.
+If the window is expanded, then the absolute element will move along with it.
+A solution is to make sure that the surrounding element is positioned with `position: relative` (and no placement properties).

+When multiple items are positioned, you can get overlap. the z-index property controls overlap manually.
+If therer's no z-index set or they are equal, then overlap is determined by DOM order (second overlaps first).
+Otherwise, the higher z-index wins.
+Only positioned elements allow z-index to take effect.